 This vehicle will give years of satisfactory service, providing it receives regular maintenance.
-Refer to the Periodic Service Schedule for appropriate service intervals (Ref.
-Fig. 7).
+Refer to the Peri-

 Some maintenance items must be serviced more frequently on vehicles used under severe driving conditions.

 Periodic lubrication of the steering is recommended.

 Do not use more than three pumps of grease in each grease fitting at any one time.
 Excess grease may cause grease seals to fail or grease migration into areas that could damage components.